 How are stairlifts installed?

 There are so many questions that people have surrounding the purchase of a stairlift and as the equipment can represent a financial investment, it is only fair that people have all the answers before they make the commitment.

-A stairlift is also going to become part of someone’s home offering them independent living, so there can often be concerns about fitting the stairlift and the possibility of it damaging your home.
+A stairlift is also going to become part of someone’s home offering them independent living, so there can often be concerns about fitting the stairlift, stair lift installation, and the possibility of it damaging your home.
 Here, some of these questions are addressed in the following guides.

 How is a stairlift attached to the stairs?

 The brackets are attached to the treads of the stairs with between 2 and 5 screws (per bracket).
-This means there will be no damage to the bannister or walls surrounding the staircase or at the top or the bottom of the stairs.
+This means that during stair lift installation there will be no damage to the bannister or walls surrounding the staircase or at the top or the bottom of the stairs.
 The stairlifts are always installed at a reasonable distance from the wall or bannister to prevent any scuffing or scraping.

-People should always seek a professional or reputable stairlift company like Handicare to install their stairlift.
+People should always seek a professional or reputable stairlift company like Handicare for installing a stair lift.
 It is not advised that people take this upon themselves.

 Will a stairlift damage my carpet?

 As the brackets hold the stairlift track above the floor, it should not damage a carpet.
-The support screws also go through the carpet, so there is no need for the carpet to be lifted and refitted.
+The support screws also go through the carpet, so there is no need for the carpet to be lifted and refitted when installing a stair lift.

 The support screws have a small diameter so should not leave large, visible holes, though there may be some indentation from the weight, or the carpet beneath the supports may be a different colour if it has faded elsewhere.

-Please note that if a carpet is not in good condition, stray threads and pile may be an obstruction or hazard to the track.
+Please note that if a carpet is not in good condition, stray threads and pile may be an obstruction or hazard to the stairlift track.

 Will a stairlift damage my stairs?